What It Means for Marketers: Why Omnichannel Drives ROI

 - A customer adds a product to their cart via your app.

-- They receive a reminder email with a personalized discount.
+- They receive a reminder email with a personalised discount.

 - When they visit your store, staff are alerted to their interest and can provide direct assistance.